 The gist of the film is about the relationship between journalist and gangster.
 During their visits there are flashbacks to a younger Lansky, played in a lesser way by John Magaro.

 The Jewish Lansky was a supporter of Israel, his adopted country.
 There’s a cringe-worthy montage of killings with the celebratory Jewish folk song “Hava Nagila” playing in the background.
-Whenever the film gets away from its interviews, it falls on its face and becomes unbearable.
-The director has a story here but can’t deliver it on the mobster.
-I learned nothing new about Lansky.
-Like the many other Lansky films, this one is also forgettable.
-It should be seen for Keitel’s brilliant portrayal of him.
+Whenever the film gets away from its interviews, it falters a bit.
+The director has a story here to tell, a story I know well having grown up in the Bronx where many of Lansky’s soldiers lived in the 1950s.
+Like the many other Lansky films, this one is enticing but not complete.
+It should be seen mainly for Keitel’s brilliant portrayal of him.